-Updated 6/7/23: HST will also participate in activities sponsored by the Owner-Operator Independent Drivers Association (OOIDA), including one of their semi-annual Board Meetings.
-This event is intended to demonstrate partnership between OOIDA and HST to further public education and promote roadway safety to OOIDA members.
+HST will also participate in activities organized by Missouri School Bus Contractors Association (MSBCA), including their Conference and Exhibition.
+This event is intended to demonstrate partnership between MSBCA and HST to further public education and promote roadway safety to MSBCA members.